Bike Walk RVA Academy

 If you share the vision of a Richmond region connected by a network of paved multi-use trails, protected bike lanes, safe neighborhood streets, and sidewalks, then the Bike Walk RVA Academy is for you!

 There is no entry fee into the Bike Walk RVA Academy, but acceptance is competitive.
-Applications are accepted for different localities during specific periods each year.
-The application window for the Fall 2020 Bike Walk RVA Academy are open until September 14, and feel free to email [email protected] if you have any questions!
+Applications are accepted during specific periods each year.
+The Spring 2023 application period has closed.

 Trying to figure out if the Bike Walk RVA Academy is right for you?
 Don’t just take our word for it, hear from some of our Champions!